17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 Scooter rental in Cozumel

-The company we picked was not exceptional, in fact – quite the contrary.
-Therefore we have nothing to recommend.
+The company we picked was not exceptional—quite the contrary.
+Therefore, we have nothing to recommend.

-Just make sure the bike is in good condition before you set off.
-Costs should be around 50 USD, with taxes and insurance included.
+Make sure the bike is in good condition before you set off.
+The cost should be around 50 USD, with taxes and insurance included.

 6. Dive in Cozumel